import logging

 # multiplicity, rather than just another route keyword.
 By making sure

-# that the line contains exactly two *integers*, separated by either
+# that the line contains exactly an even number of *integers*, separated by

-# a comma (and possibly whitespace) or some amount of whitespace, we
+# either a comma (and possibly whitespace) or some amount of whitespace, we

 # can be more confident that we've actually found the charge and multiplicity.